adrian-jasinski/molgears/Docs/_build/html/_sources/getting_started.txt

 * finished

   Status set for the compounds after process of synthesis is finished (current phase number is the same as max number).
 Analytical data should be added to molecule.
-Rows in table for this status are colored in cyan.
+Rows in table for this status are colored in orange.

 * received